Topics

 Getting back to what Caballero refered to, even if people eat similar foods in the same group, it may lead to a different result in the body.

 However, those who were not able to digest all the foods in their whole intestines remained underweight.
 I believe that leaving Just a little bit of undigested food in the intestines makes it hard to induce intestinal starvation.
-(Being extremely thin can cause poor digestion, so it makes it harder for them to induce intestinal starvation.)
+(Being extremely thin can cause poor digestion, so it makes it even harder for them to induce intestinal starvation.)
 A small difference sometimes makes a big difference in the end result.

 To sum up, what happened in the groups in poverty situations is a similar phenomenon that is happening in our modern society.